Ramon Fernandez: Early life and amateur career

+Professional career

+Toyota Comets

-Fernandez moved to the Philippine Basketball Association in 1975, when the Toyota Comets became one of the nine pioneer teams of the league.
-With his teammates, Robert Jaworski, Francis Arnáiz, Arnie Tuadles, Danny Florencio, Emerito "Emer" Legaspi and Abe King, Toyota won nine titles from 1975-1983.
-Fernandez was the 1982 PBA Most Valuable Player, the only time he achieved the award during his days with the fabled Toyota team.
+Fernandez moved to the PBA in 1975, when the Toyota Comets became one of the nine pioneer teams of the league.
+Playing in the very first game of the inaugural season, he debuted with 13 points for a winning debut.
+With his teammates Robert Jaworski, Francis Arnáiz, Arnie Tuadles, Danny Florencio, Emerito "Emer" Legaspi and Abe King, Toyota won nine titles from 1975-1983.
+However, they also lost in several finals, such as three straight sweeps in 1976 and in the 1980 Open Conference finals, when they lost Game 5 to the U/Tex Wranglers despite holding a four-point lead with 16 seconds remaining.
+He was the 1982 PBA Most Valuable Player, the only time he achieved the award during his days with the fabled Toyota team as he led Toyota to win two of their nine titles that season (the Reinforced Conference and the Open Conference) despite injuries to Jaworski.
+When Jaworski returned in the 1983 season, tension began brewing between him and Fernandez, which was fueled by the media.

+Beer Hausen

 After Toyota's disbandment in 1984, Fernandez and several former Toyota teammates joined Beer Hausen.
 With Toyota's disbandment, the ongoing feud between Fernandez and Jaworski became public.
-Fernandez won the 1984 MVP award, his second, during his first season with the Lucio Tan-owned franchise, but never led the team to the championship until he was shipped in the middle of the 1985 season to Tanduay for Abet Guidaben.
+Fernandez won the 1984 MVP award, his second, during his first season with the Lucio Tan-owned franchise in which he had over 20 triple-doubles.
+He was not able to win a championship with the team.

+Tanduay Rhum Makers

-From 1986-1987, Fernandez along with former Crispa rivals Freddie Hubalde and Padim Israel, J.B.
-Yango, Willie Generalao, Onchie dela Cruz and imports Rob Williams, Andre McKoy and later, David Thirdkill, led the Rhum Masters to three PBA titles.
+Fernandez was shipped in the middle of the 1985 season to Tanduay for Abet Guidaben.
+From 1986–1987, he along with former Crispa rivals Freddie Hubalde and Padim Israel, J.B.
+Yango, Willie Generalao, Onchie dela Cruz and imports Rob Williams, Andre McKoy and later, David Thirdkill, led the Rhum Masters to three PBA titles in two seasons, including one over Jaworski in the 1986 All-Filipino Conference.
 Fernandez won his third MVP award in 1986.

+Purefoods Hotdogs

-Tanduay would disband before the 1988 season, but the franchise rights were bought by the Purefoods.
-Fernandez would become playing coach, his first coaching stint, of a young team composed of Jerry Codiñera, Jojo Lastimosa, Al Solís, Glenn Capacio and later Alvin Patrimonio.
-In the 1988 Open Conference, he led his new team to a runner-up finish to San Miguel Beer.
+Tanduay would disband before the 1988 season, but the franchise rights were bought by Purefoods.
+Fernandez would become playing coach, his first coaching stint, of a young team composed of Jerry Codiñera, Jojo Lastimosa, Al Solis, Glenn Capacio and later Alvin Patrimonio.
+In the 1988 Open Conference, he led his new team to a runner-up finish against San Miguel.
 However, midway through the All-Filipino Conference, he would relinquish his coaching duties to his assistant, Cris Calilan, to concentrate on his game.
-But in a controversial move, Fernandez was benched during the finals against Añejo Rhum.
-The said event led to his transfer to San Miguel Beer in exchange for, the second time, Abet Guidaben.
-Fernandez would later lead the Beermen to the 1988 Reinforced Conference Championship and also won his fourth MVP Award, becoming the first and only player to win four MVP awards with four teams.
+But in a controversial move, Fernandez was benched during the finals against the Añejo Rhum 65ers as there were allegations of game fixing, which led to Añejo Rhum winning the title.